China Tours from Australia

 5Explore the labyrinth of the Forbidden City

-Cities & Places in China
+Popular Cities & Places to Visit in China

 Wander the gorgeous grounds of the Summer Palace, take a rickshaw through the ancient hutongs, experience the imperial opulence of the Forbidden City, find peace at the Temple of Heaven, and get papped by snap-happy schoolgirls in Tiananmen Square.